Why Does Hair Loss Happen?

 Women tend to lose more hair due to testosterone following menopause, after the age of 45.
 Nevertheless, shifts in their hormone levels because of changes in their menstrual cycle, childbirth and birth control pills can lead to hair loss even before then, but it usually grows back.

 What Can Affect Hair Loss

-Although, balding tends to come with aging, even children can suffer from it.
+Although, balding tends to come with ageing, even children can suffer from it.
 Ringworm of the scalp is quite common in infants.
 Teenagers and young adults tend to suffer from a more rare cause of hair loss: trichotillomania.
-This is a stress-related compulsive behavior, in which a person pulls hairs out from all over his body.
+This is a stress-related compulsive behaviour, in which a person pulls hairs out from all over his body.

 Another reason for hair loss regardless of age is malnutrition.
 Research has specifically linked it to lack of protein and iron.
 Furthermore, in some studies it has been connected to excessive smoking.
 When the individual develops a healthier lifestyle hair tends to grow back quite quickly.

 It takes a long time (almost a year) for people that suffer from alopecia areata to grow their hair back.
 This disease specifically attacks hair follicles and results in round- shaped hairless patches on the scalp and the rest of the body or overall thinning hair.

 Thyroid diseases (hypothyroidism and hyperthyroidism) if not treated, sometimes lead to hair loss as well, as do more rare diseases such as lupus and syphilis.
 The hair in these cases tends to grow back again when the patient takes the appropriate medication.

 Cancer, both when left untreated and when treated with chemotherapy leads to non-permanent hair loss.
 In addition, certain medicines or medical treatments, such as blood thinners may cause hair loss in some individuals, but not permanently.